fastlane/fastlane/fastlane/docs/Codesigning/Troubleshooting.md

 ## Different machine

 Does code signing work on a different Mac, but not on yours?
-If so, chances are high you miss the latest private key, the certificate or the provisioning profile.
+If so, chances are high you don't have the latest private key, the certificate or the provisioning profile.
 Also follow the [Keychain](#keychain) part of this document to make sure you don't have any expired certificates installed.

 ## Xcode project